2023 Solar Incentives Guide for Auburn, AL - Tax Credits & Rebates

 EcoWatch's Auburn, AL Solar Incentives FAQs

-An excellent idea would be to talk to someone from the company that installed your system — or call a local Auburn solar installer — to learn about which incentives you may qualify for.
+You should plan to talk to the company that installed your solar system – or call a local Auburn solar installer — to learn about which incentives you might qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Can I use multiple types of renewable energy to power my home?